Executive Summary¶

 Critical Shift in Adversary Capabilities

-In recent years, attackers shifted from targeted reconnaissance to automated discovery at internet scale—sweeping billions of assets to find vulnerabilities.
+In recent years, attackers have shifted from targeted reconnaissance to automated discovery at internet scale, sweeping billions of assets to find vulnerabilities.

 Organizations using manual security processes face a fundamental capability gap: attackers can discover unknown systems faster than defenders can catalog them.